Graph BLAS Forum

 A straw man proposal for the Graph BLAS can be found here.

-Contribute a paper on any aspect of building blocks for graph algorithms to the Graph Algorithms Building Blocks session at HPEC 2016.
+Contribute a paper on any aspect of building blocks for graph algorithms to the Graph Algorithms Building Blocks workshop at IPDPS 2017.

 Application Program Interface (API)